Resampling-based multi-resolution false discovery exceedance control: Setting and notation

 \subsection{Invariance assumption}

 For finite-sample validity, we need an invariance assumption.
 We will also discuss asymptotic validity, which is possible under weaker assumptions.

 Consider a set $\gr$ of transformations $g: \X\mapsto \X$, for example a set of maps that permute, rotate or sign-flip data.
-We assume $\gr$ is a \emph{group} with respect to composition of maps \citep{hoeffding1952large,hemerik2018exact,dobriban2025symmpi}.
+We assume $\gr$ is a \emph{group} with respect to composition of maps \citp{hoeffding1952large,hemerik2018exact,dobriban2025symmpi}.
 Instead of using the full group of e.g. permutations, it can be faster and sometimes even more powerful to use a cleverly chosen subgroup, which is of course also a group \citp{chung1958randomization,koning2024more,koning2024morep}.
 Write $gX$ instead of $g(X)$ for short.
 Consider the following assumptions, the second of which implies the first.

 \begin{assumption} The joint distribution of the test statistics $T_i(gX)$ with $i \in \N$ and $g\in \gr$ is invariant under all transformations $g\in \gr$ of $X$. \end{assumption}

 \begin{assumption} Conditional on $(T_i(X):i\in \F)$, Assumption \ref{assjointd} holds. \end{assumption}